torokernel/torokernel/README.md

 cd examples/HelloWorld
 ../CloudIt.sh HelloWorld
 ```
-These commands require to have installed KVM and Docker.
 If these commands execute successfully, you will get the output of the HelloWorld example.
 You can also pull the image from dockerhub instead of building it:
 ```bash
 sudo docker pull torokernel/toro-kernel-dev-debian-10 sudo docker run --privileged --rm -it torokernel/toro-kernel-dev-debian-10